 Having to do with the impacts of a financial nature beyond those related directly to the operation of the business or organization (e.g. profit/losses).
 An example is economic wealth creation through offering more jobs.

 Having to do with the natural environment, meaning living organisms and natural resources.

 Having to do with the monetary transactions directly involved in the running of the business or organization.
 These include the traditional performance measurements such as revenue, profits, earnings per share, etc.

 Refers to the portion of the total outcome that happened as a result of the activity of the venture, above and beyond what would have happened anyway.
-In social science, one needs what is called a “counterfactual” to compare to the experimental state from the current state, in order to discern the effect of the dependent variable from among all other factors that could be causing a change.
+In social science, one needs what is called a “counterfactual” to compare the experimental state with the current state, in order to discern the effect of the dependent variable from all other factors that could be causing a change.
 Impacts may be negative, undesirable or unintended, as well as the converse.

 Impact Value Chain